primer/eslint-plugin-primer-react/docs/rules/new-css-color-vars.md

 CSS variables are allowed within the `sx` prop in Primer React components.
 However, the legacy color CSS variables are deprecated in favor of the new CSS variables introduced in Primitives v8.
-This rule will warn you if you are using the deprecated color CSS variables in the `sx` prop, and autofix it including a fallback to the old value.
+This rule will warn you if you are using the deprecated color CSS variables in the `sx` prop, and autofix it.

 ## Rule Details